Smart Product Development with Additive Manufacturing

 About this minor

-The Smart Product Development with Additive Manufacturing minor focuses on the design and creation of products using 3D printing technologies.
-You will learn how to
+The Smart Product Development with Additive Manufacturing minor focuses on designing and creating products using 3D printing technologies at an industrial level.
+The possibilities go far beyond standard plastics:

 - Metal printing: Creating strong, high-precision components for industries such as aerospace, medical, and tooling.
 Think custom implants, turbine blades, or molds with complex cooling channels.